 The second problem is related to adding flavors to e-cigarette liquids that provide a pleasurable taste and smell.
-Since similar substances are used as a flavoring in the popcorn, inhaling these chemicals causes "popcorn lung".
+Since similar substances are used as a flavoring in popcorn, inhaling these chemicals causes "popcorn lung".
 It is a lung condition caused by exposure to certain toxic chemicals.

 One of the main chemicals responsible for the disease is diacetyl.
 This flavoring agent is considered a safe ingredient in foods but can be dangerous when inhaled.